 We don’t like to name drop, but…

-Past Grad USA participants have interned for Ralph Lauren, L’Oreal USA, iHeartMedia and Hollywood Life.
+The bridge between college and your career, past Grad USA participants have interned for Ralph Lauren, L’Oreal USA and Hollywood Life.
 Returning home with a CV that knocks most out of the ballpark.
-Do the same with your degree.

 Music to our ears